sumeerriaz2020/financial-explainable-summarization/algorithms/ALGORITHMS_README.md

    - Informal terminology

 6. **Regulatory Compliance**:
-   - Self-assessed at 87-93% for GDPR
+   - Regulatory alignment is self-assessed at the design level (qualitative), not a legal evaluation
    - Requires independent legal audit for certification

 ---